The Great Ocean Road is one of the best drives in Australia

 11. Port Campbell National Park

-Port Campbell National Park hosts many tourists attractions including the 12 Apostles, London Arch and Gibson Steps.
+Port Campbell National Park hosts many tourist attractions including the 12 Apostles, London Arch, and Gibson Steps.

 The park is famous for its natural rock formations and the many walks that visitors can take along the stunning cliffs.

 12. Great Otway National Park